-INSTRUCTOR:

-Marek Cichanski
+INSTRUCTOR: Marek Cichanski cichanskimarek@fhda.edu

-cichanskimarek@fhda.edu

-Fall 2020 Office Hours: Mon and Wed, 1:00-3:00pm
+Spring 2020 Online Office Hours: Tue and Thu 12:00-2:00pm.

-You can send me a message through the Canvas "Inbox" system anytime, or email me anytime, but if you want to email me or call me when you know I'll be at my computer, that's when I'll be there, barring any unusual circumstance.
+You can send me a message through the Canvas "Inbox" system anytime, or email me anytime, but if you want to email me or call me when I plan to be at my computer, that's when I'll be there, barring any unusual circumstance, such as having to care for family members.